pennycoders/puppet-phalconphp/README.markdown

         example42/php (>=1.0.0)

 # Notes:
+    The values in the Usage example above are the default ones, and although they can be changed, i strongly recommend you won't change them, unless you really need a more speciffic approach.

     This module has only been tested and deployed on CentOS 6.5 64bit Any contributions are welcome.

+### TODO:
+    Add the ability to create phalconphp projects via puppet